An ag(e)ing hacker, Luca Saiu's blog

 Of course I can configure daily limits: how many new cards to show per day, and an absolute daily limit on how many cards to study per day.
 Daily limits may be different for each deck, which helps people like me who are seriously studying some topic while just toying with others.

 As I became more experienced and understood Russian grammar better my notes became more complex, and I developed my own conventions.
 In my decks most of the complexity is in the optional remarks, and in a few conventional ways of mapping grammar features across languages when they do not exactly match.
 For example I use my native language’s past infinitive and indicative anterior future to render (respectively) Russian’s perfective-aspect infinitive and perfective-aspect indicative future.
-I do not claim novelty for any of these conventions: I might have copied this specific aspect-mood-tense mapping from some video class by Anna Aleksandrovna or maybe from some book, long ago.
+I do not claim novelty for any of these conventions: I might have copied this specific aspect-mood-tense mapping from some video class by [2024-08: Ms X.] or maybe from some book, long ago.

 When showing how a noun is inflected in the remarks field I show four grammatical cases: nominative singular, genitive singular, nominative plural and genitive plural.
 The other forms can usually be reconstructed from those; if not I list the special cases.